The below-listed articles can be read on this page:

 By the 1980s children were being encouraged to report their parents to welfare for child abuse… the new euphemism for parental discipline.

-Parents who grounded their rebellious teenagers for entering licensed premises and discos had their children confiscated by social workers and were refused access to them.
+Parents who grounded their rebellious teenagers for entering licensed premises and discos had their children confiscated by social workers and were then refused access to them.
 An influx of immature and hopelessly academic social workers, who shared rarified theoretical ideologies, colonised welfare agencies.